pawelszymanski/civilization/DEV.md

 - remove hover on tile since it was causing 17ms Update Layer tree
 - move change detection to OnPush to save 8ms
 - pointer-events: none; blocks events, also in children.
 But at a cost of a 50% of frame rate drop!!
-- your JSON can be huge
+- your JSON can grow huge quickly (as in a save game with yield data)!
+- replace events on tiles to an overlay to remove hit tests

 ## IDEAS TO SPEED UP